ethereum/consensus-specs/specs/core/1_custody-game.md

 #### `EarlyDerivedSecretReveal`

-Represents an early (punishable) reveal of one of the derived secrets, where derived secrets are RANDAO reveals and custody reveals (both are part of the same domain).
+Represents an early (punishable) reveal of one of the derived secrets, where derived secrets are RANDAO reveals and custody reveals (both use the same tag).

 ```python
 class EarlyDerivedSecretReveal(Container):